 Many parents and educators are fans of the Montessori method and would like to bring its learning philosophy into their homes.
-So we spoke to a Montessori teacher and mama for her tips on creating a Montessori environment at home.
+We speak to a Montessori teacher and mama for her tips on creating a Montessori environment at home.

 Why Create A Montessori Environment At Home?